 Scalp Exfoliation DIY 101

 There are two types of exfoliants to consider.
 Physical exfoliants involve a granular substance such as sugar, salt, clay, or pumice.
 Chemical exfoliants include various types of acids that act as solvents for excessive oil and debris.
 But here's the rub: Just as different skin types need different skincare products, different hair types require different scalp treatments.
-Someone with oil-prone skin may use products with stronger acids than someone with dry skin, and the same logic applies to your scalp.
+Someone with oil-prone skin will need stronger acids to slough off skin and prevent excessive oil buildup, and the same logic applies to your scalp.

 Exfoliating your scalp can feel great.
 Beyond that, it can have an invigorating effect.
 The massaging action alone can stimulate blood flow to ensure a steady stream of nutrients to the hair follicles where each strand is born and raised.
 Scalp exfoliation may be especially beneficial for those with dandruff, dry skin, or oily hair.
 Individuals that are searching for ways to get rid of dandruff often find that a scalp exfoliation helps reduce symptoms.
 Scalp exfoliation has a range of benefits for your overall scalp health including: